 Have you ever drilled down into the unique abilities of your business?
 Or picked something that you know you can compete on?
 There’s likely to be a set of skills and experience within your business that sits above products and services and delivers you a competitive advantage.

-When we start a two day, strategic kick-off with Executive teams, we ask everyone to write down what they think their organisation’s core competency is.
+When we start a two-day, strategic kick-off with Executive teams, we ask everyone to write down what they think their organisation’s core competency is.
 It’s fascinating.
-Every answer is different and it’s difficult to find a consensus.
+Every answer is different, and it’s difficult to find a consensus.
 It shows up very quickly the lack of consistency around what they’re trying to do.

-It’s vital to define and get agreement on the capabilities and organization-wide strengths that help your business stay ahead.
+It’s vital to define and get agreement on the capabilities and organisation-wide strengths that help your business stay ahead.
 This collective learning around your competitive advantages and the superior value you offer your customers are the hallmarks of a successful business.

 What are a company’s core competencies?

-A core competency is a modern management theory introduced by C. K. Prahalad and Gary Hamel.
+Core competencies are a modern management theory introduced by C. K. Prahalad and Gary Hamel.
 They defined it as “a harmonized combination of multiple resources and skills that distinguish a firm in the marketplace”.
 It is the foundation of companies’ competitiveness.

 Types of core competencies

-There are a number of different types of core competencies.
+There are a number of different types of company’s core competencies.
 They tend to fall under the following headings:

 When you obsess about value, it doesn’t mean that quality isn’t important.
 But it isn’t your vector for competitive advantage.
-If value is one of your core competencies, then quality needs to be good enough but no better than this.
+If value is one of your core competencies, then quality needs to be good enough, but no better than this.

-Real world examples of businesses with value among their core competencies are Mcdonald’s and Southwest Airlines.
-Both maintain a consistent level of quality but they’ve realised that to compete in their market, they need to be perceived as a value buy.
-So in the case of Southwest Airlines, there are no meals, no pre-paid seating and no business class, but they’re reliable and low cost.
+Real-world examples of businesses with value among their core competencies are Mcdonald’s and Southwest Airlines.
+Both maintain a consistent level of quality, but they’ve realised that to compete in their market, they need to be perceived as a value buy.
+So in the case of Southwest Airlines, there are no meals, no pre-paid seating and no business class, but they’re reliable and low-cost.